 The General Pathway is structured to assist students achieve a C grade in Year 10 and is intended to promote engagement and future employment.
 If students show promise and achievement in Semester 1, they will have the opportunity to transfer into the ATAR bound Pathway.
-In Term 4, students will have the opportunity to select a number of modules (e.g. Forensic Science and Cosmetics) based on their ability and aspirations.
+In Term 4, students will have the opportunity to select a number of modules based on their ability and aspirations.